nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Expected: Message displays no restaurants found.

    1. Other incorrect find commands to try: `find`<br>
-      Expected: Invalid command format!.
-Description, parameters and an example of the right use of the `find` command is shown.
+      Expected: Error details shown in the status message.
+Status bar remains the same.